 The proposal, as much as is known, also seeks to eliminate most itemized deductions and encourage people to stick with the standard deduction.
 The property tax deduction is one of those that it is anticipated would be eliminated if this approach is adopted.
-The standard deduction would be doubled as an incentive to stick with it and skip itemizing, although combined with elimination of the personal deduction, the change in the standard deduction is projected to be closer to a 20% gain for the individual taxpayer, rather than a 100% increase.
+The standard deduction would be doubled as an incentive to stick with it and skip itemizing, although combined with the elimination of the personal deduction, the change in the standard deduction is projected to be closer to a 20% gain for the individual taxpayer, rather than a 100% increase.

 The majority of those who do itemize are in the higher income brackets beginning with $75,000 annual income and up, although there are those with lower income who benefit from itemizing.

 Additional help for families here may come from an increase in the child tax credit.

 The one tenet that is likely to receive broad support within the party is the repeal of the federal estate tax, in spite of the fact only a very small segment of the taxpaying population will be affected.
 To be subject to the estate tax, an estate must be worth at least $5.49 million for an individual and $10.98 million for a married couple.
 Even with these high thresholds, half of these estates pay no taxes because of other deductions that are available to them.

 The Tax Policy Center estimates that more than 11,000 estates will have to file a return, but just under half of those will owe any federal tax, and the higher rate applies only to amounts above the $5.49 million individual/$10.98 million per couple threshold.
 The number of family farms projected to be affected by this range from 80 to 160 according to policy experts.